-(D) Examples.
+(E) Examples.
 The following examples illustrate the application of paragraph (c)(2)(i) of this section.
-In each example, the food or beverage expenses are ordinary and necessary expenses under section 162(a) that are paid or incurred during the taxable year in carrying on a trade or business and that are not lavish or extravagant under the circumstances.
+In each example, assume that the food or beverage expenses are ordinary and necessary expenses under section 162(a) that are paid or incurred during the taxable year in carrying on a trade or business.

-(1) Example (1).
-Employer F provides food and beverages to its employees without charge at a company cafeteria on its premises.
+(1)Example (1).
+Employer G provides food and beverages to its nonspecified individual employees without charge at a company cafeteria on its premises.
 The food and beverages do not meet the definition of a de minimis fringe under section 132(e).
-F treats the food and beverage expenses as compensation and wages, and determines the amount of the inclusion under 1.61-21.
-Under section 274(e)(2) and paragraph (c)(2)(i) of this section, the expenses associated with the food and beverages provided to the employees are not subject to the 50 percent deduction limitations in paragraph (a) of this section.
-Thus, F may deduct 100 percent of the food and beverage expenses.
+Thus, G treats the full fair market value of the food and beverage expenses as compensation and wages, and properly determines this amount under §1.61-21.
+Under section 274(e)(2) and paragraph (c)(2)(i)(A) of this section, the expenses associated with the food and beverages provided to the employees are not subject to the 50 percent deduction limitation in paragraph (a) of this section.
+Thus, G may deduct 100 percent of the food and beverage expenses.